Little Al Network

 Quick Commands (QC)

-A lightweight terminal tool that lets users create their own command shortcuts in seconds, with no cloud dependency and no unnecessary friction.
+A lightweight terminal tool that lets users create their own command shortcuts in seconds.

 Code Tree Capture